 Early last year I received a letter from a classmate of mine from St. Anthony’s Seminary who wrote to tell me he was coming to Santa Barbara in April and hoped to get together with me.
 His youngest boy, a high school senior, had been accepted to UCSB.
 Father and son were now making the trip from their home in the southwest to visit the campus.
 Like me, David (not his real name) had been molested during his freshman year at the seminary.
 Unlike me, he hadn’t been back to Santa Barbara since he left the school in 1967.

 A Room With A Pew is a regular column on clergy sexual abuse and the healing process.
-Using memoir, essay, short story and poetry, the column aims to reflect the experiences, observations and opinions of writer Paul Fericano, a survivor of clergy abuse who attended St. Anthony’s Seminary in Santa Barbara, California, in the sixties.
+Using memoir, essay, short story, poetry and satire, the column aims to reflect the experiences, observations and opinions of writer Paul Fericano, a survivor of clergy abuse who attended St. Anthony’s Seminary in Santa Barbara, California, in the sixties.
 The author helped co-found SafeNet in 2003 and returned to Santa Barbara that year to assist the community in recovery.
 As a poet, writer, and activist engaged in the healing process, Fericano often challenges survivors and others to look for humor in the shadows.
 He is the editor and co-founder of Yossarian Universal News Service (YU News Service), the nation's first parody news syndicate established in 1980.

 A Room With A Pew